TheJumpCloud/support/PowerShell/ModuleChangelog.md

 ## 1.18.4

-Release Date: January 04, 2021
+Release Date: April 30, 2021

 #### RELEASE NOTES

-* Invoke-JCDeployment updated to use SDK versions of the Powershell Module
+* Invoke-JCDeployment updated to use SDK versions of the PowerShell Module

 #### FEATURES